 What clothes to pack for Tirthan Valley would also depend on what time of the year you were visiting.
 For a winter trip in January, February or March, you will need heavy woolen clothes and a pair of snow boots.
 Pack a heavy windproof jacket that also has a hood to protect your head, neck, and face.
 A pair of good quality gloves, snow creams, lip balm, and moisturizer will be some of the other things to pack at this time.
 In terms of shoes, make sure you bring one that has a good grip on snow otherwise you will just be slipping and falling around everywhere.

-If you were visiting in October, November, December or April, you will still need heavy woolens but don’t need to bother about snow boots because there won’t be any snow around this time (unless you were planning to trek to Tungnath and Chandrashila in early April).
+If you were visiting in October, November, December or April, you will still need heavy woolens but don’t need to bother about snow boots because there won’t be any snow around this time.
 For the months of May, June, and September, your regular cotton clothes, a few light woolens, and a heavy windproof jacket will suffice.
 For a monsoon trip, you will have to waterproof everything.
 Pack clothes that tend to dry faster like Nylon and Polyester.

 Other Items to Pack for Tirthan Valley